nrc/ezio/README.md

-# EZIO - a crate for easy IO
+# ezio - a crate for easy IO

 ## Examples